thiswillbeyourgithub/wdoc/README.md

 # DocToolsLLM
 * **Goal** use [LangChain](https://python.langchain.com/) to summarize, search (aka RAG), ask questions from lots of documents, and different types of documents.
 * **Current status** **Under development** but the main branch is fine.
-Used daily by the author.
-Accepting pull requests, issues are extremely appreciated for any reason, including typos etc.
+Used almost daily by the author.
+I accept feature requests, issues are extremely appreciated for any reason including typos etc, I accept pull request but prefer asking me first.
+I have many improvements planned but do this on my spare time.

 ## Example use case
 * Quickly summarize lots of diverse content (including youtube) and add it to [Logseq](https://github.com/logseq/logseq/): I use it to automatically summarize it the thought process of many articles I'd like to read.